Ontamarama

-Ontamarama (おんたま♪おんぷ島へん Ontama Onputouhen) is a rhythm game published by Atlus for the Nintendo DS.
+is a rhythm game published by Atlus for the Nintendo DS.
 It was released in Japan in July 2007, and in North America on November 6, 2007.
 The game uses both of the DS's screens, touch functionality, and the microphone during game play.
 The story revolves around colorful spirits called Ontama, who live on a tropical island and can create music.
 The player must quickly capture Ontama with the stylus while keeping up with the beat.

 Plot

 Taking place on a tropical island, the focus of the story are the Ontama spirits.
 Someone steals the Ontama by hypnotizing the island's people.
 Beat and Rest, the main characters, are both "Ontamaestros" and they attempt to free the Ontama by battling the islanders in musical fights.

 Storyline

 Ontama are colorful musical spirits that exist in the world of Ontamarama, a peaceful world of beauty and natural rhythm.
 Ontama are extremely precious to the people there because their playful nature and soothing music bring happiness to everyone; Ontamaestros devote their lives to study the Ontama and learn how to orchestrate them to make music.

 A young boy and girl, Beat and Rest live on a small tropical island in this world.
 As childhood friends as well as friendly rivals who aspire to become famous Ontamaestros, they compete to see who will be the one to achieve their dream first.
 One day, on their way back home from the OntaConservatory, where they study to become Ontamaestros, Beat and Rest find a weakened Otama in the middle of the road.
 This surprises them because Otama rarely appear in these places.
 It turns out that Blast, a demon seeking power, is capturing all of the Otamas.
 The player picks to play as either Beat or Rest, and must play against various enemy ontamaestros who use captured Otamas.